Read the Leeds Handbook 2020-21 and get information about online teaching guidance using Microsoft Teams for remote teaching sessions.

 Altman DG , Chatfield C, and Zidek J.

 Clear, thorough, some chapters may be very helpful.
 For those who want to develop their understanding further, or as a reference book for the future.

-Essential Revision Notes in Psychiatry for the MRCPsych 2004
+Essential Revision Notes in Psychiatry for the MRCPsych 2004.
+Fear C.

 Both texts cover most parts of the syllabus, from psychology, to social sciences to the subspecialties.
 Fear also covers chapters that add a little background and clinical relevance such as philosophy and history of psychiatry and clinical information management as well as managing services.
 Both are useful books for the exam and summarize almost everything with bullet points.

 MRCpsych Paper B: 600 MCQS and EMIs 2015.
 Patel and Ramkisson

 MCQs for the New MRCPsych Paper A with Answers Explained 2016.
 Browne and Morgan Pillay

 MCQ’s in Psychiatry for medical students.
 Royal College of Psychiatrists.
 Lally, J and Tully, J.

 Exam Notes in Psychiatry: Basic Sciences 2nd Edition 2005.
 Mahli G, and Mahli S.

 This may be useful for Paper II revision as it covers basic sciences.
 It makes use of mnemonics and lists that helpfully summarise otherwise dry information